CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-CLI-User-Guide/Monitor-Container-Environment.md

                                      -- server12:swp3:NetQBond-2 -- swp17:NetQBond-17:edge01
                                      -- server12:swp4:NetQBond-2 -- swp17:NetQBond-17:edge02

-To see the impact of a given Kubernetes service, run:
+### View the Impact of Connectivity Loss for a Service

+You can preview the impact on the service availabilty based on the loss of particular node using the `impact` option.
+The output is color coded (not shown in the example below) so you can clearly see the impact: green shows no impact, yellow shows partial impact, and red shows full impact.

-    cumulus@server11:~$ netq server11 show impact kubernetes service name calico-etcd calico-etcd -- calico-etcd-pfg9r -- server11:swp1:torbond1 -- swp6:hostbond2:torc-11
+    cumulus@host:~$ netq server11 show impact kubernetes service name calico-etcd calico-etcd -- calico-etcd-pfg9r -- server11:swp1:torbond1 -- swp6:hostbond2:torc-11
                                      -- server11:swp2:torbond1 -- swp6:hostbond2:torc-12
                                      -- server11:swp3:NetQBond-2 -- swp16:NetQBond-16:edge01